mazanaqvi/HandyScripts/README.md

 Here's a sneak peek into the magical arsenal:

 - **`wireless.sh`** 📨🎧
   A script to connect your Android device wirelessly via ADB.
 No USB cables, no hassle—just pure wireless bliss.

-- **`deploy.sh`** 📨🎧
-  A script to add commits push and deploy to firebase for the flutter project.

 - **`make_global_copy.sh`** 🌍
-  Want to run your favorite scripts from anywhere?
-This wizardry copies scripts to a global directory, makes them executable, and ensures they're always at your fingertips.
+  The ultimate tool to make any script globally accessible.
+Use this script to copy your favorite scripts to a global directory, make them executable, and ensure they're always within your reach.

 - More enchanting scripts coming soon... 🛠️✨